 Hint-based cases and the transformation-based cases are a special case of the statement records added to the Overview tab as you add candidates to a tuning job.
-With the exception of the Text, Source, and Index Analysis fields, cases are identical to the standard statement record.
-Similarly, execution, statistics collection, and other options available for basic statement records are available for individual cases.
+With the exception of the Text, Source, and Index Analysis

 Once cases have been generated, if you have the required permissions on the specified data source, you can apply the changes suggested by hint and transformation based cases in the Overview table.